Frequently Asked Questions

 Where will students stay during the program?

-Full information on accommodations for each program will be released upon enrollment.
+Full information on accommodations will be released upon enrollment.
 If you have specific questions on accommodations, please contact our Admissions Office directly.

 Strict curfews will be enforced for students throughout their stay, each of whom will be assigned a specific chaperone to report to.
 Students will be chaperoned at all times when outside the care of medical center and hospital staff.
 Parents may also contact chaperones directly if they cannot reach their child for any reason.